jeremyjh/dialyxir/README.md

 ### Incremental Mode

-Dialyxir supports Dialyzer's incremental analysis mode (OTP 27+, and enabled by default there).
+Dialyxir supports Dialyzer's incremental analysis mode (available on OTP 26+, and enabled by default on OTP 27+).
 Instead of building a whole-project PLT up front, incremental mode keeps a long-lived *incremental* PLT and, on each run:

 - finds the modules that changed since the PLT was last used, and